 However, other members of Livingstone’s servants later expressed admiration for the steely determination of Livingstone in the face of difficulty and illness.

 At the end of the 1850s, he resigned from the London Missionary Society to devote more time to exploration.
-He received a commission from the Royal Geographic Society and this helped fund an exploration up the River Zambezi.
+He received a commission from the Royal Geographic Society and this helped fund an exploration of the River Zambezi.
 This exploration encountered many difficulties and was perceived to be a failure by many.